To be completed!

 Project Reference: H2020/...

 Abstract: FLEXUS project is part of the RAWFIE Horizon 2020 European project.
-FLEXUS aims to extend RAWFIE experimental infrastructure by providing a set of innovative high maneuverable, small-sized, one-man-portable Unmanned Surface Vehicles (USVs), which will support coordinated networked operations and novel above water communications technologies.
-This USVs swarm will extend and enrich the type of test scenarios for water-based IoT platforms, where M2M (Machine-to-Machine) and Internet of Moving Things applications may use long-range single-hop communications and multi-hop radio networks.
+FLEXUS aims to extend RAWFIE experimental infrastructure by providing a set of innovative high manoeuvrable, small-sized, one-man-portable Unmanned Surface Vehicles (USVs), which will support coordinated networked operations and novel above water communications technologies.
+This USVs swarm will extend and enrich the type of test scenarios for water-based IoT platforms, where M2M (Machine-to-Machine) and the Internet of Moving Things applications may use long-range single-hop communications and multi-hop radio networks.

 Name: Wi-Green - Optimization of energy consumption in Wi-Fi networks sensitive to traffic patterns

 Abstract: Wi-Green project is part of the SooGreen CELTIC-Plus European project.
 As the traffic volume in mobile networks has been growing exponentially, especially with the emergence of new mobile services and applications.
 The advent of the Internet of Things (IoT) will cause the problem to aggravate, especially when a very large number of devices is expected to be connected to the network.
 These factors limit the capacity of the cellular networks and force telecom operators to look for new solutions.
 Wi-Fi networks are one of the solutions to the problem, allowing the cellular network operator to offload traffic to Wi-Fi networks especially in indoors, where users spend 93% of their time, according to recent studies.
 It aims to develop new solutions to reduce the energy consumption of Wi-Fi by addressing the component mostly ignored so far -- the access points (APs), particularly indoors.